SHOSHA Activities - Outline of Transactions

 Outline of Transactions

-1.Wide range of products handled
+1.A wide range of products handled

 2.Global operations and a diverse set of transactions